Notification

 To check your current resting heart rate, swipe up from the clock face on your device.
 To check your resting heart trends, use the Fitbit app:

-1. From the Today tab in the Fitbit app on your phone, tap the Health Metric tile.
+1. In the Today tab in the Fitbit app on your phone, tap the Health Metric tile.
+Your resting heart rate is listed as one of your metrics.

-2. Tap the Trends tab and swipe up to find the Resting Heart Rate (RHR) graph.
-Use the tabs at the top to switch between 7, 30, or 90 days.
+2. Tap the Trends tab and swipe up to find the Resting Heart Rate (RHR) to check the graphs of your resting heart rate over the course of a week, month, or year.

 For more information, refer to What should I know about health metrics in the Fitbit app?